On the existence of MRD self-dual codes: Basic definitions and summary of the main results

 In Section 4, we prove that there are no MRD self-dual codes if $F$ has characteristic two.
-We then use the previous theorem to deduce some non-existence results for the classical duality.
-More precisely, we prove:
+In the case where $F$ has odd characteristic, we then use the results of Section 3 to translate the existence or non-existence properties of self-dual MRD codes in terms of representations of $-1$ as a sum of squares.
+We will then apply our results to the case of finite fields.
+In particular, if $F$ is a finite field, we get necessary and sufficient conditions for the existence a self-dual MRD code in the case where $m=n.$